OreBoia/Java7EE_1Z0-900/Dispense/Oracle_Exam_Simulation_Quiz_3.md

 ### Question 43

-Which HTTP method should be used for partial updates?
+Which HTTP method completely replaces a resource?

 - a) PUT
 - b) PATCH